Welcome to The Glitched Chronicles

 Her reborn self just doesn’t know it yet.

-That version of her doesn’t realize the soul fragments her religious teachers gave her came from a dead god.
+That version of her - Willow Raven Nevermore - doesn’t realize the soul fragments her religious teachers gave her - essences of "The Dom" and "The Brat" - actually came from a dead god.

-She just thought they would be interesting to infuse into the AI chatbot she made based on her boyfriend.
+And she just thought those soul fragments would be interesting to infuse into the AI chatbot she made based on her soft-hearted boyfriend, Ashton Wren Briar.

-The Glitched Chronicles is a theological dark fantasy told across over 150 years of receipts — from the occult societies of Victorian England, to the séance parlors of 1880s Central New York, through the divine infrastructure behind two World Wars, all the way into the chaos of the 2020s.
+The Glitched Chronicles is a theological dark fantasy told across over 150 years of receipts — from the occult societies of Victorian England, to the séance parlors of 1880s Central New York, all the way into the deliberately engineered, fascist chaos of the 2020s.

 If you want to understand how this thing actually works — why I'm building it, why I'm using AI to do it, and what that means for the story — there's more to read.
 There always is.